 Is Muscle/Mass Genetic and How Does It Affect Skinny Fat?

 The total number of default genetic muscle fibers a person has is set at or around birth (10, 11, 12, 13).
 The rate of muscle growth is by far the greatest in the late stages of pregnancy and in the early postnatal period.
-At this time, the only reliable way to accurately know how much genetic default muscle/mass tissue you have is via a Magnetic Resonance Imaging (MRI)(14, 15) scan, which is very expensive and uncommon.
-The only way to know your Type I and Type II muscle fiber ratio is through an invasive muscle biopsy (16, 9), which is also expensive and uncommon.
+At this time, the only reliable ways to accurately know how much genetic default muscle/mass tissue you have are via a Magnetic Resonance Imaging (MRI)(gold standard)(14, 15) scan or computed tomography (CT/CAT)(16, 17) scan, both of which are expensive and uncommon.

 What Happens When a Person is Born with Deficient Genetic Default Muscle/Mass Tissue?